muoki-anna/Golden-Fork/README.md

-# Delicious Bites Restaurant Menu
+# Golden Fork Restaurant Menu

 A simple HTML webpage showcasing the menu for the fictional "Golden Fork" restaurant.